mybooking-es/mybooking-wp-plugin/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Fixed Activity summary and order : Do not reload the page based on the customer language

 = 1.5.3 =
 * Fixed styles for Twenty Twenty Two theme
 * Fixed Renting: Calendar availability and min days